w3f/polkadot-deployer/README.md

 </details>

 ### Multi provider deployment
-You may also wish to run a multi AZ multi provider deployments.
-In order to do so you can use a the preset configuration file: create.remote.sample.json and issue the following command:
+You may also wish to run a multi AZ multi-provider deployment.
+In order to do so, you can create a configuration file based on your requirements and create your deployment from there.
+Keep in mind that you can use any combination of these providers as you see fit.
+The configuration file: create.remote.sample.json exists only for the purpose of the tutorial and as an example of what you can do.
+In order to deploy using the sample configuration you need to issue the following command:

 ```node . create --config config/create.remote.sample.json --verbose```